 Ester Mägi has written over 80 choral compositions of various voicings.
 She is inspired by traditional folk song structures but uses them as inspiration rather than taking them in whole.
 Although the popularity of Arvo Pärt and Veljo Tormis have brought the awareness of Baltic music to a new level in the past few years, there is an immense amount of quality literature

 and voicings.
 Ms. Mägi has drawn from the traditional Setu and folk melodies, but then has used those formulas as a springboard to compose original melodies.
-This combination of compositional techniques brings life, newness and vitality to the old traditions which, in turn, allows them to continue through the generations.
+This combination of compositional techniques brings life, newness, and vitality to the old traditions which, in turn, allows them to continue through the generations.
+(Photo credit: Rene Jakobson)

 Board of Directors